-The Lessons of Resilience: Maintaining Your Resilient Lifestyle

-Guiding principles for the long term:

-- Revisit the principles of a resilient mindset. - Periodically assess your progress in terms of leading a resilient life. - Do not wait for other people to change first for you to achieve your goals and happiness.
+The Lessons of Resilience: Maintaining a Resilient Lifestyle Guiding principles for the long term: • Revisit the principles of a resilient mindset.
+Periodically assess your progress in terms of leading a resilient life.
+Do not wait for other people to change first for you to achieve your goals and happiness.
+1

-The Lessons of Resilience: Maintaining Your Resilient Lifestyle

-- Articulate and evaluate short and long-term goals that are realistic, achievable and in concert with your values. - Anticipate mistakes and setbacks.
-Be prepared with a back-up plan. - Relish your accomplishments. - Develop and maintain connections with people, ideals, causes and faith.

-The Mindset of a Resilient Person

-- Optimistic and hopeful.

-- Feel special and appreciated in the eyes of others.

-- Set realistic goals and expectations.

-- View mistakes, hardships and obstacles as challenges.

-- Solve problems and make decisions.

-- Internal locus of control.

-- Believe and set out to solve problems.
+The Lessons of Resilience: Maintaining a Resilient Lifestyle Articulate and evaluate short and long-term goals that are realistic, achievable and in concert with your values.
+Anticipate mistakes and setbacks.
+Be prepared with a back-up plan.
+Relish your accomplishments.
+Develop and maintain connections with people, ideals, causes and faith.
+1 The Mindset of a Resilient Child Optimistic and hopeful.
+Feel special and appreciated in the eyes of others.Set realistic goals and expectations.
+View mistakes, hardships and obstacles as challenges.Solve problems and make decisions.
+Internal locus of control.
+Believe and set out to solve problems.
+Possess empathy.
+I .

-- Possess empathy.